“

 There is a real opportunity for these trams to be a game-changer in regional cities and the newer suburbs, the latter of which often lack quality transport options.

-Urbis Director Graham McCabe, said that the trackless trams have the potential to revolutionise accessibility to high quality public transport in areas typically under serviced.
+Trackless trams have the potential to revolutionise accessibility to high quality public transport in areas typically under serviced, offering the potential to deliver an equivalent light rail service at a fraction of the cost.

-“Having seen the technology on-the-ground, I believe that trackless trams offer the potential to deliver an equivalent light rail service at a fraction of the cost.
-The trams have a similar axle weight to buses, B Double trucks and semi-trailer trucks and so, unlike light rail, they can be accommodated on the existing road network without significant infrastructure investment.”
+The trams have a similar axle weight to buses, B Double trucks and semi-trailer trucks so, unlike light rail, they can be accommodated on the existing road network without significant infrastructure investment.
+The trams present a real opportunity to change the game in regional cities and newer suburbs, the latter of which often lack quality transport options.

 According to the Committee for Geelong’s CEO Jennifer Cromarty, this new technology could be the solution to car parking issues in central Geelong and provide an attractor to people needing to get in and around the city for work.